blacklanternsecurity/bbot/docs/scanning/events.md

 In addition to the obvious data (e.g. `www.evilcorp.com`), an event also contains other useful information such as:

+- a `.discovery_path` showing exactly how the event was discovered, starting from the first scan target
 - a `.timestamp` of when the data was discovered
 - the `.module` that discovered it
 - the `.parent` event that led to its discovery